DarkFusion90/PyPoem/README.md

 # PyPoem
-A Python script for fetching your favorite poems :)
+A Python script to fetch your favorite poems :)